-All fishing guides have years of experience on Lake Taneycomo.
-All have very nice boats and equipment and are licensed USGS Approved with a OUPV Coast Guard Captain’s License to commercially guide on the White River System of Lakes, and insured.
+All of our guides are insured and provide the boat and equipment for your trip.
+Each one is USGS Approved with an OUPV Coast Guard Captain’s License to commercially guide on the White River System of Lakes.

 1-2 PeopleGuided Fishing Trip

 $535.00 for 6 Hours